 Associate of Applied Science in Radiography

 Radiographers are often on the front lines of injuries and illnesses, and they are instrumental in working with physicians to find a diagnosis.
-The Associate of Applied Science in Radiography prepares men and women from culturally and ethinically diverse communities for a career as professional radiographers.
+The Associate of Applied Science in Radiography prepares men and women from culturally and ethnically diverse communities for a career as professional radiographers.
 Graduates are trained to capture the highest quality medical images as they relate to patient conditions.
-The program exposes studentes to rich clinical experiences, building on the theoretical foundation received in the classroom.
+The program exposes students to rich clinical experiences, building on the theoretical foundation received in the classroom.

 Radiographers use radiation equipment to produce images of the tissues, organs, bones and vessels of the body, to assist physicians in the diagnosis of disease or injury.
 Radiographers continually strive to provide quality patient care and are particularly concerned with limiting radiation exposure to patients, themselves and others.
 Radiographers use problem-solving and critical thinking skills to perform medical imaging procedures by adapting variable technical parameters of the procedure to the condition of the patient.